Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Experiments

-From Table~\ref{table:egteaResults}, it can be seen that \mymethod reaches the state of the art in all the benchmarks and experimental protocols.
-In particular, these results suggest the effectiveness of the MS task in empowering our single-stream approach.
-As a matter of fact, if we compare \mymethod against the other single stream methods, we can appreciate the sensible improvements of the performances with respect to EleAttG, Ego-RNN RGB, and LSTA-RGB.
-This gap is reduced (but still present) for the two-stream approaches (TSN, Ego-RNN, and LSTA).
-We think this is a clear indication of the fact that the motion clues induced in the appearance stream by the self-supervised auxiliary task were indeed capable of improving the discriminative capabilities of the final embeddings, to an extent higher than that provided by using explicit optical flow information and without the need to include specific attention modules in the architecture.
+From Table~\ref{table:allResults}, it can be seen that \mymethod reaches the state of the art in all the benchmarks and experimental protocols.
+We think that these results are a clear indication that the motion clues induced in the (single) appearance stream by the MP tasks were indeed capable of improving the discriminative capabilities of the final embeddings, to an extent higher than that provided by using explicit optical flow information or 3D CNN, and without the need to include specific attention modules or using additional (supervised) information.
+As for the MP tasks considered, these results confirm the ablation ones, i.e., the optimality of the combined MP tasks and the lower contribution of OFR.